blkfribourg/blkfribourg.github.io/_pages/_posts/2024-06-08-DIY_BLE_Horn.md

 Feel free to contact me if you have any suggestions on how to improve this prototype.

-As I often commute to work on my Electric Unicycle (EUC), I encounter various road conditions.
-While a simple "excuse me/thanks" is usually sufficient to politely warn cyclists on bike paths, alerting drivers on roads can be more challenging, especially when they don't notice me.
+As I often commute to work on my EUC, I encounter various road conditions.
+While a simple "excuse me/thanks" is usually sufficient to politely warn cyclists on bike paths, alerting drivers on roads can be more challenging, especially when they don't notice me and cut me off.

-Many electrical horns with remotes are available, but I didn't want to carry an extra device.
-So, I created a simple ESP32-based, battery-powered Bluetooth Low Energy (BLE) horn and programmed it to be triggered using WheelDash.
+Many electrical horns with remotes are available, but I didn't want to carry an extra device just to trigger a horn.
+So, I created a simple ESP32-based, battery-powered Bluetooth Low Energy horn and programmed it to be triggered using WheelDash.

 Here's the parts list: